DeadBread76/discord-spam-bots/README.md

+# THIS IS A WORK IN PROGRESS, NON FUNCTIONAL

-# Discord spam bots with multiple account support and more. *Made strictly for testing anti-spam for server owners*
+### Discord spam bots with multiple account support and more. *Made strictly for testing anti-spam for server owners*

 [Contact (Twitter)](https://twitter.com/messages/compose?recipient_id=2787470244)